God’s Original Design For Us

 The Beauty of Unity in Christ

 In John 17, Jesus prays for the unity of all believers, that we may be one with Him as He is one with the Father.
-He prays:
+In verse 21 He prays:

-“And I will ask the Father, and he will give you another advocate to help you and be with you forever—the Spirit of truth.”
-(John 14:16)
+“And I will ask the Father, and he will give you another Advocate to help you and be with you forever—the Spirit of truth.”

-The Holy Spirit empowers us to live out God’s design, helping us to bear fruit, walk in love, and experience the fullness of God’s joy.
-Through the Spirit, we are connected to Jesus and the Father, and we are empowered to live a life that overflows with beauty and harmony.
+The Holy Spirit empowers us to live out God’s original design in us, helping us bear fruit, walk in love, and experience the fullness of His joy.
+Through the Spirit, we are connected to Jesus and the Father, and empowered to live lives that overflow with beauty, peace, and harmony.

 A Life That Overflows with Beauty and Harmony